gyulanemeth/bluefox.email/docs/api/production-access.md

 Full reference for the **Production Access** resource in the bluefox.email API.
 See the [API overview](/docs/api/) for authentication, the response envelope, and pagination.

-Before requesting production access, it is worth confirming your sending domain authenticates cleanly - our [free deliverability tools](/tools/deliverability/) check SPF, DKIM, DMARC, and MX from public DNS.
+Before requesting production access, it is worth confirming your sending domain authenticates cleanly.
+Our [free deliverability tools](/tools/deliverability/) check SPF, DKIM, DMARC, and MX from public DNS.

 ## Get production access status